Santandersecurityresearch/DrHeader/RULES.md

   - strict-origin-when-cross-origin
 Preserve-Order: True
 ```
-This is only supported for the `value` validation.
+This option is only supported by the `value` validation for headers.
+Directive and cookie validations are not supported.

 ### Validating Policy Headers
 Policy headers are those that generally follow the syntax `<policy-directive>; <policy-directive>` where